MicrosoftDocs/security/security-docs/Identifying Security Bug Reports Based Solely on Report Titles and Noisy Data.md

 ### LABEL NOISE

 The problem of dealing with data sets with label noise has been extensively studied.
 Frenay and Verleysen propose a label noise taxonomy in [6], in order to distinguish different types of noisy label.
 The authors propose three different types of noise: label noise which occurs independently of the true class and of the values of the instance features; label noise that depends only on the true label; and label noise where the mislabelling probability also depends on the feature values.
 In our work we study the first two types of noise.
-From a theoretical perspective, label noise usually decreases a model’s performance [10], except in some specific cases [14].
+From a theoretical perspective, label noise usually decreases a model's performance [10], except in some specific cases [14].
 In general, robust methods rely on overfitting avoidance to handle label noise [15].
 The study of noise effects in classification has been done before in many areas such as satellite image classification [13], software quality classification [4] and medical domain classification [12].
 To the best of our knowledge, there are no published works studying the precise quantification of the effects of noisy labels in the problem of SBRs classification.
 In this scenario, the precise relationship among noise levels, noise types and performance degradation has not been established.
 Moreover, it is worthwhile to understand how different classifiers behave in the presence of noise.
 More generally, we are unaware of any work that systematically studies the effect of noisy data sets on the performance of different machine learning algorithms in the context of software bug reports.

 ## III.
 DATA SET DESCRIPTION